emqx/emqx-docs/en_US/advanced/create-cluster.md

 Auto clustering in EMQX is another feature that allows multiple EMQX nodes to form a cluster automatically without manual configuration.
 Auto clustering simplifies the process of setting up an EMQX cluster and makes it easier to add or remove nodes from the cluster dynamically.

-EMQX supports auto clustering based on static node list, DNS Record, etcd, and Kubernetes.
+EMQX supports auto clustering based on static node list, DNS records, etcd, and Kubernetes.
 Continue to read to learn how to work with these features.

 ### Autocluster by Static Node List